mc.roleplayhub.com

 1. Karakura Plaza/Flag Garden

 The centre of the town is where most people are greeted when they arrive in the city.
-It is divided into 3 divisions, 1 being the center flag garden, and the other two are the two halves of the Tagahashi Pathway Park.
+It is divided into three divisions: the centre flag garden and the two halves of the Tagahashi Pathway Park.

 2. Karakura Hospital